nesi/support-docs/docs/Getting_Started/my-nesi-org-nz/Release_Notes_my-nesi-org-nz/my-nesi-org-nz_release_notes_v2-28-0.md

 ---

 ## Fixed
-- When renewing the NeSI 2FA Token https://my.nesi.org.nz/account/manage-mfa, the QR code is now displayed to allow you to take a picture.
+- When renewing your NeSI two-factor authentication (2FA) token, a QR code is displayed to allow you to take a picture and access an authentication code.
+At any time, you can manage your 2FA tokens at https://my.nesi.org.nz/account/manage-mfa.

 If you have any questions about any of the updates or fixes, please